tiltec/a-systemic-consensus-manual/README.md

 # About

-This text explores group decisions.
-What are they (good for)?
-How can you arrive at them?
-More well known methods are reviewed ahead of the introduction of a simple, scalable and consent-oriented decision making framework called **Systemic Consensus** which combines range voting with control options and consensus logic.
-The aspects required for understanding and implementation thereof will be covered.
+Group decisions.
+Why, What but mostly How.
+Established methods reviewed and Systemic Consensus introduced: a simple, scalable and consent-oriented decision making framework called **Systemic Consensus** which combines range voting with control options and consensus logic.

 ## Version

-Not yet.
-This text is in _active development_ as of 2016-09-xx and probably makes horrible reading, though you're welcome to look in as words come together.
-Export to .pdf, .mobi and .epub has currently been disabled for faster compile times, but can be easily re-enabled if desired.
+Not yet, _active development_ as of 2016-09-xx.
+Export to .pdf, .mobi and .epub has currently been disabled, but can be easily re-enabled if desired.
 Hurl any abuse/flattery/suggestions towards [@DougInAMug](https://twitter.com/DougInAMug).
-Cheers, D.

 ![](zInDevelopmentHat.png)